What is an Undiagnosed Disease

 A condition can be hard to diagnose if:

-• It is a rare disease.
-Ultra-rare diseases that affect fewer than 1 in 50,000 people are especially difficult to diagnose since most doctors are unfamiliar with them.
+• It is a rare or ultra-rare disease.
+Ultra-rare diseases affect fewer than 1 in 50,000 people and are especially difficult to diagnose since most doctors haven’t before seen anyone else with that condition and little information may be available on these diseases.

 • Symptoms are atypical of a known condition.